jaredtjahjadi/LogMenu/README.md

 ## Configuration
 ### In-Game
 If you have [Generic Mod Config Menu](https://www.nexusmods.com/stardewvalley/mods/5098) installed, you can click the cog button (⚙) on the title screen or the "Mod Options" button at the bottom of the in-game options menu to configure the mod.
-Hover the cursor over a field for more details, or see the nex t section.
+Hover the cursor over a field for more details, or see the next section.

 ![](generic-mod-config-menu.png)

 ### `config.json`
-A `config.json` file will be created in the mod folder when it is run for the first time.
+A `config.json` file will be created in the mod folder after it is run for the first time.
 You can open that file in a text editor to configure the mod.
 If you make a mistake, you can delete the `config.json` file and it will create a default one.

 Changable settings:
 <table>